Ydemae/Snake/readme.txt

 The command to compile the game is : g++ MySnake.cpp -o MySnake.exe -Wall -mwindows -std=c++20 -Wno-missing-braces -I include/ -L Lib/ -lraylib -lopengl32 -lgdi32 -lwinmm

-Make sure you have raylib, opengl, lgdi and winmm installed for compiling, you can also just download the .exe if you want
+Make sure you have raylib, opengl, lgdi and winmm installed for compiling, you can also just download the .exe if you want.

+Anyway I wish you a good day, bye.